President Wade: One Vote Shy

 Jefferson, Ohio

-President Andrew Johnson was impeached by the U.S. House of Representatives in 1868, put on trial in the Senate, and survived by a single vote.
-Had only one Senator switched, Johnson would have been out, and, since Johnson had no Vice President, the President Pro-tempore of the Senate would have been in.
+President Andrew Johnson was impeached by the U.S. House of Representatives in 1868, put on trial in the U.S. Senate, and survived by a single vote.
+Had only one Senator switched, Johnson would have been kicked out of office and, since Johnson had no Vice-President, the President Pro-tempore of the Senate would have been the new U.S. President.
 That was Benjamin F. Wade.

-(The current presidential line of succession, which puts the Speaker of the House of Representatives third in line, was only put in place in 1947).
+(The current presidential line of succession, which puts the Speaker of the House of Representatives third in line, was only put into place in 1947).